Wasenshi123/Prj/README.md

 ## How to run server:

-You need to have php installed in your machine. (please visit [PHP official website](http://www.php.net/))
+You need to have php installed in your machine. (please visit [PHP official website](http://www.php.net/)) And MySql database server

+You can install [xampp](https://www.apachefriends.org/index.html) instead which is a framework that contains all the mandatory requirement to run this project.

 Without actually deploying the web server, you can use command line to run the back-end by using PHP library called 'artisan'. (included with the project already)